Cover: Canyon Road, Santa Fe, New Mexico

-Widely known for its arts, culture and diversity, Santa Fe is home to hundreds of galleries, top museums, cultural arts centers, great shopping and a rich historic past.
+Widely known for its arts, culture, and diversity, Santa Fe is home to hundreds of galleries, top museums, cultural arts centers, great shopping and a rich historic past.
 With so much to experience and a pleasant climate, visitors flock to Santa Fe year round.

 Downtown Santa Fe is fairly compact and highly walkable.
 A stroll through the area with its bright colors set against crisp blue skies is a perfect way to get to know Santa Fe.
-One block may have sidewalk musicians entertaining, on the next an arts and crafts market may be in progress, and on the next you may happen upon a boutique with their wares spilling out to the sidewalk.
+One block may have sidewalk musicians entertaining, on the next an arts and crafts market may be in progress, and on the next, you may happen upon a boutique with their wares spilling out onto the sidewalk.

 A casual city, the pace is slower and the appreciation for creativity evident throughout.
 The city firmly embraces its nickname, “The City Different,” adopted in celebration of the mix of Native American, Spanish and Anglo cultures, and one of the primary contributors to Santa Fe’s thriving tourism industry.

 Rich in history, Santa Fe was founded in 1610 and is the United States’ oldest capital city at over 400 years old.
 Since the 1800s, the city has been known as a center for trade, as the end of the Santa Fe Trail.
-Today, shopping continues to be a major attraction, as visitors explore Santa Fe’s eclectic boutiques, markets and galleries.
+Today, shopping continues to be a major attraction, as visitors explore Santa Fe’s eclectic boutiques, markets, and galleries.

 Shopping & art galleries

 At the heart of Santa Fe is Santa Fe Plaza, a cultural hub that dates back to when the city was founded.
 A bustling center of commerce and culture, visitors and locals congregate at Santa Fe Plaza to shop, dine, drink, and socialize.